-Molly Collier-O'Boyle is a bi-instrumentally confused musician originally hailing from sunny Queensland.
-Molly completed her Bachelor of Music in Advanced Performance in classical violin under the tutelage of Michele Walsh in 2015 at QCGU and in 2016 completed her Graduate Diploma in Music Performance at UQ with Adam Chalabi.
-This year she is looking forward to her Foundation Year studying viola at the Australian National Academy of Music (ANAM) with Caroline Henbest.
+Born in sunny Brisbane, Molly grew up in a musical household and played jazz and funk bass as well as folk violin.
+She completed her Bachelor of Music in Advanced Performance in classical violin under the tutelage of Michele Walsh in 2015 at the Queensland Conservatorium of Music and in 2016 completed her Graduate Diploma in Music Performance at the University of Queensland with Adam Chalabi.
+This is her second year studying viola at the Australian National Academy of Music (ANAM) with Caroline Henbest.